-Method Season Fly fishing C Artificial lures ait fishing Dowstream of Lake Rowallan to the Seaward Limit: From the first Saturday in August to the Sunday nearest the 30th April.
-Upstream of Lake Rowallan: From the Saturday nearest to the Ist October to the Sunday nearest the 31st May.
+Method Season Fly fishing Artificial lures Bait fishing Dowstream of Lake Rowallan to the Seaward Limit: From the first Saturday in August to the Sunday nearest the 30th April.
+Upstream of Lake Rowallan: From the Saturday nearest to the 1st October to the Sunday nearest the 31st May.

-Bait fishing is not permitted within National Parks.
-Note: The use of fish and fish products as bait is prohibited in all inland waters other than sections of rivers subject to tidal movement.
+Note: The use of fish and fish products as bait is